smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetMediaClockTimer/index.md

 3. Initially, the appID together with other application-related information is provided by SDL within one of _UpdateAppList_ and _OnAppRegistered_ RPCs.
 !!!

+!!!
+NOTE
+By default the seek indicators should be `TRACK` when:

+- The media app is newly registered on the head unit (after `RegisterAppInterface` and the button subscription).
+- The media app was closed by the user (App enters HMI level `NONE`).
+- The app sends a `SetMediaClockTimer` request with `forwardSeekIndicator` and/or `backSeekIndicator` not set to any value.
+!!!

 #### Parameters

 |Name|Type|Mandatory|Additional|Description|